nikhilpokuri/System_Design/Low_Level_Design/design_patterns/structural_patterns/README.txt

         - Contains methods to add items and calculate the total price.
     Client:
         Creates a composite structure of computer equipment and calculates the total price.

+Decorator Pattern:
+    USECASE:
+        - To dynamically add responsibilities to objects.
+        - To add behavior to objects at runtime without affecting other objects of the same class.

+    Abstract Component:
+        [ Coffee ]
+        Defines the price and description methods that all concrete components and decorators must implement.
+    Concrete Component:
+        [ BasicCoffee ]
+        Implements the Coffee interface providing basic functionality.

+    Decorator:
+        [ CoffeeDecorator ]
+        contains a reference to a Coffee object and implements the Coffee interface, to ensure price and description methods that all concrete decorators must implement.
+    Concrete Decorators:
+        [ MilkDecorator and CreamDecorator ]
+        - Extend the CoffeeDecorator and add their specific behavior to the price and description methods.
+        - So that we can now customize or add responsibilities without affecting that objects

+    Client:
+        client code demonstrates how to wrap a BasicCoffee object with various decorators to add different flavors and calculate the total price and description.